tovdal/Webportfolio/README.md

 ## Demo

-You can view a live demo of the project [here](https://tovdal.github.io/webportfolio).
-(Not functioning right now. will update in future!)
+You can view a live demo of the project [here](https://tovdal.github.io/Webportfolio/#portfolio).

 ## Features